blukatdevelopment/UnchainedWorldsOld/core_rules.md

 Unchained Worlds is built with “less is more” as its motto.
 Character customization options are slim, hit points are low for monsters and adventurers, and levels are capped at 10.
 This lends itself to low power play wherein a party of players must carefully consider the consequences for their actions and use lateral thinking to overcome obstacles and limitations.
 The worlds explored with this system are intended to be gritty and dangerous places where decision-making and roleplaying is more important than character build.
 While this system can be used for linear epic campaigns and for combat-focused power gaming, such play is not the primary concern.

 ### How do I play Unchained Worlds?
-At your table, one person assumes the role of Game Master.
+At your table, one person assumes the role of keeper.
 They create the world that is explored, control non-player characters(henceforth NPC), and referee combat and player interaction with the world.
 All other people at the table are players, who each control a player character.
 Player characters (henceforth PCs) explore the world, interact with NPCs, and fight.
 There may be a linear campaign designed for the players to explore, or there may be a sandbox world that is explored according to the player’s interests.

 # Philosophy
 Make sure your group agrees with what's written here before you take it too seriously.
 If your table's opinionated, they'll probably have their own version that better reflects their philosophy.
 If they're clever, they'll just change this section and take out this warning.
 That said, let's dive in.

+## Safety Tools
+For better and worse, everyone brings their unique life experiences to the table.
+This can help to enrich the game with a variety of perspectives.
+It also means that what content is fine, uncomfortable, or outright traumatic to each person can vary significantly.
+Sometimes people know in advance what content they'd like to tread carefully or avoid entirely.
+Other times, people don't realize something is deeply troubling to them until they encounter it at the table.
+Discuss the known content before your first game.
+Additionally, make sure anyone at the table is free to call for a moment or scene to stop if they realize it's troubling to them.
+If you do these two things, it will help to keep your table more safe and comfortable for everyone sitting at it.

 ## The Social Contract
 A social contract is an informal agreement between people.
 In this case, it's made across the table that everyone's here to have fun, and we'll all do what we can to make sure that happens.
 With that, I'll present you two possible social contracts.
 Your group should either pick one, or make a third that they think fits better.

 ### Fantasy Fulfillment
 Each person at the table shows up with some premade, polished, content.
 Players have characters with fleshed out personalities and voices, and likely backstories intended to tie into the game world and play out as a character arc in which they grow as characters.
-The GM creates a setting and weaves these characters into a fleshed out plot involving developed non-player characters for the party to interact with in a dramatic capacity.
+The keeper creates a setting and weaves these characters into a fleshed out plot involving developed non-player characters for the party to interact with in a dramatic capacity.
 The mechanics and rules can change to suit the fantasy of each player, which will generally involve some element of homebrew content being written to accomodate their character concepts.
 There is a certain structure to these campaigns that intends to lead the party in a certain direction to progress from beginning, middle, to end.
 Combat is "balanced", which often means "the party is unlikely to die", allowing players space to act out the fantasy of their character and character arc as they progress between level-appropriate content modules.
 Very dramatic moments may include a "deadly" encounter where life and death are at stake, during which player characters may die in a dramatically satisfying way.
-Character death can often be reversed through resurrection, as dieing is a mistake of the GM in balancing or just an accident of bad dice when it is not planned with the consent of the player.
+Character death can often be reversed through resurrection, as dieing is a mistake of the keeper in balancing or just an accident of bad dice when it is not planned with the consent of the player.

 ### Simulation
-The GM considers the player's requests for content, then creates a world with consistent mechanics.
+The keeper considers the player's requests for content, then creates a world with consistent mechanics.
 Players show up to the table and discover their characters, creating backstories and personalities in a collaborative environment within existing mechanics.
 While players may have ambitions for their characters, the onus is on each player to realize their goals within the mechanics of the world.
-The GM prepares any content knowing that players are free to do whatever is in their character's power.
-The GM respects that the player has no obligation to follow any progression along a story, and is free to carve their own path out of the world the GM has produced.
+The keeper prepares any content knowing that players are free to do whatever is in their character's power.
+The keeper respects that the player has no obligation to follow any progression along a story, and is free to carve their own path out of the world the keeper has produced.
 Players know that their freedom comes at the cost of consequences.
 One wrong step or fumbled die roll can end a player character's life permanently, and the responsibility for the character's safety falls firmly on the player.
 The life-or-death nature of the world creates dramatic tension by transforming any random moment into a potential struggle for survival.
 In response to this danger, players weave stories of their character's heroic victories and defeats against overwhelming odds.
 Players also engage in system mastery and thinking outside the box, learning to solve problems more flexibly to avoid the specter of death for as long as possible.

 ## Etiquette
 You're probably a player reading this.
 There are a few ways to drive your table crazy, and I'll list some behaviors that help avoid these.

 ### Don't argue rules at the table
-A GM is juggling many tasks at once at the table.
+A keeper is juggling many tasks at once at the table.
 Sometimes their encyclopedic knowledge of the rules may falter.
 Now's your time to say "wait, doesn't it work like this?"
-If your GM says "naw, it works like I said" or "let's do **this** right now, we can revisit later", then they likely still have enough time to get back on their train of thought and continue juggling things like pacing, dramatic tension, etc, etc. If you instead press and create an argument, the game now stops.
-Players will now start checking their phones, pulled out of the fantasy while you and the GM hold legal precedings.
+If your keeper says "naw, it works like I said" or "let's do **this** right now, we can revisit later", then they likely still have enough time to get back on their train of thought and continue juggling things like pacing, dramatic tension, etc, etc. If you instead press and create an argument, the game now stops.
+Players will now start checking their phones, pulled out of the fantasy while you and the keeper hold legal precedings.
 When the legal precedings are adjorned and the table is ready to continue playing the game, the table must now rebuild any momentum they had before.
 If it's once in a blue moon, or during relaxed moments, no harm, no foul.
 If this is frequent enough, however, it can be extremely frustrating to pause gameplay to argue over what will likely seem to be minutia.
 To dodge this, just note your argument and bring it up outside the session, or during a break, or some other time when there's no momentum to lose.

 ### Take timely turns
 Initiative is rolled, the fight starts, and you watch others beginning to take their turn.
 Now's the time to ask "what do I do?" in your head.
 Consolidate it well enough, and you can quickly do your part in combat in under 30 seconds, keeping the game moving.
 Having a hard time remembering what options you have in combat?
 Draw some boxes on a blank sheet of paper.
 Put each of your abilities/tactics/actions in a box and draw an icon on it.
 If you can boil your decision down to a confident "I do X!", then you'll have plenty of space to add flowery description while keeping your turn under 30 seconds.